-- Aiming to improve diversity through increasing the participation of women: - o On the Board of Austal Limited, to 40% by 30 June 2022; and - o across the workforce, to 25% by 2030. - Actively looking to take on female apprentices where possible, with a target of 50% of apprentices and graduates being women. - Partnerships with schools, TAFE and external training organisations to drive a higher participation of women in trades traditionally filled by men.
+- Aiming to improve diversity through increasing the participation of women: - On the Board of Austal Limited, to 40% by 30 June 2023 (updated from 30 June 2022 as discussed above); and - across the workforce, to 25% by 2030. - Actively looking to recruit female apprentices where possible, with a target of 50% of apprentices and graduates being women. - Partnerships with schools, TAFE and external training organisations to drive a higher participation of women in trades traditionally filled by men.
 Austal has developed a training program specifically aimed at the development of fabrication skills for women and workers seeking flexible work practices.
 This program has been approved by the Western Australian government.